HSToh/IoT_Associate_Assignment/README.md

 Each motor to be monitored is assumed to be paired with 2 sensors (temperature & vibration) that will send data to via 2 analogue pins.
 Thus a single NodeMCU is able to monitor the temperature and vibration parameters of 8 motors.

-For the remaining 92 motors (total 100 motors to monitor), further 12 NodeMCU modules will be required.
+For the remaining 92 motors (total 100 motors to monitor as per requirement of the assignment question), further 12 NodeMCU modules will be required.
 For achieving this, the algorithm provided in this repository should be duplicated the same way.